EV Battery Degradation Calculator

 A Nissan Leaf SV Plus owner in Tucson has driven 50,000 miles over five years.
 Charging is mixed (70% home Level 2, 30% public).
 Tucson's average annual temperature is approximately 70°F, with summer highs routinely exceeding 110°F. The Leaf uses passive air cooling.

-The combination of Arizona heat and passive air cooling drives this noticeably worse outcome.
-Even so, 87% retention at five years is well above the 70% warranty threshold.
+The combination of Arizona heat and passive air cooling drives this noticeably worse outcome, and the flat hot-climate adder is a fleet average — an air-cooled pack sits at its unfavourable end.
+Even so, 86.5% retention at five years is well above the 70% warranty threshold.
 Owners in similar climates can model the financial implications using the break-even calculator.

 Calendar Aging